Local Prevention Agreement West Maas en Waal

 Priority 2.
 Reducing smoking

-- We are making various areas smoke-free, such as playgrounds, public spaces, and sports facilities.
+- We are making various areas smoke-free, such as playgrounds, public spaces, and sports facilities;

 Priority 3.
-Reduced alcohol consumption and substance abuse
+Reducing alcohol and substance use

 Priority 4.
 Mental well-being

-6. Monitoring and evaluation
+6. Monitoring and Evaluation

-- Area(s) of overlap with priority area(s)
+- Overlap(s) with priority area(s)

-- Collaboration (minimum of 3 parties)
+- Collaboration (at least 3 parties)

 - Budget